 HOW TO MAKE SOURDOUGH STARTER DISCARD COFFEE CAKE

 - If the sourdough starter has been stored in the refrigerator, let it sit at room temperature for thirty minutes.
-Preheat the oven to 400 degrees.
+Preheat the oven to 400 degrees Fahrenheit.

 - Preheat a cast iron skillet.
 Setting the oven to medium heat and letting the skillet slowly creep up to temperature allows it to cook evenly and be nonstick.